 - Site clean-up: We will decommission and clean up this heavily industrial site so that it is safe.

 - Public realm improvements: The public realm will be upgraded to provide a number of amenities throughout the site, including a new network of outdoor open spaces, places for outdoor dining, direct waterfront access, arts and community programming and a thriving retail corridor.
-We want to convert the site to a “live/work/play” mix of uses that fit with the neighborhood.
+We will convert the site to a “live/work/play” mix of uses that fit with the neighborhood.

 The L Street Station site is a waterfront location at 776 Summer Street in the heart of South Boston and within walking distance of the Seaport, beaches and the neighborhood’s main thoroughfare, Broadway.